typescript-eslint/typescript-eslint/README.md

 All of the packages are published with the same version number to make it easier to coordinate both releases and installations.

-Additionally, we also publish a canary release on every successful merge to master, so you never need to wait for a new stable version to make use of any updates.
+We publish a canary release on every successful merge to master, so **you never need to wait for a new stable version to make use of any updates**.

+Additionally, we promote the to the `latest` tag on NPM once per week, **on Mondays at 1pm Eastern**.

-The `latest` (stable) version is:
+The version under the `latest` tag is:

 <a href="https://www.npmjs.com/package/@typescript-eslint/parser"><img src="https://img.shields.io/npm/v/@typescript-eslint/parser/latest.svg?style=flat-square" alt="NPM Version" /></a>

-The `canary` (latest master) version is:
+The version under the `canary` tag **(latest commit to master)** is:

 <a href="https://www.npmjs.com/package/@typescript-eslint/parser"><img src="https://img.shields.io/npm/v/@typescript-eslint/parser/canary.svg?style=flat-square" alt="NPM Version" /></a>

+(Note: The only exceptions to the automated publishes described are when we are in the final phases are creating the next major version of the libraries - e.g. going from 1.x.x to 2.x.x.
+During these periods, we manually publish canary releases until we are happy with the release and promote it to `latest`.)

 <br>